spt-smg/publicdata/spilker2020_hiz_moloutflow_sample/README.md

 <!-- ![Inside-out quenching](Fig5_radprofs.png) -->

 This repository will host the information from all the tables in Spilker et al. (2020a, 2020b), a pair of papers about high-redshift molecular outflows.
+The data tables will be posted here once the papers are posted to the arxiv; for early requests please contact Justin.